 Nicola undertakes work for both Claimants and Respondents and covers all areas of employment law, including unfair dismissal, all areas of discrimination, whistleblowing and TUPE.
 She has appeared in both individual and collective disputes.
-She has appeared before the Court of Appeal on a number of occasions, as well as appearing regularly before the Employment Tribunals, the Employment Appeal Tribunal and in the High Court.
+She has appeared before the Supreme Court, as well as appearing regularly before the Employment Tribunals, the Employment Appeal Tribunal and in the High Court and Court of Appeal.
 She regularly advises individuals, trades unions and employers.

 Nicola is ranked in both Chambers & Partners and The Legal 500 for employment.
-Commentary in the directories includes:
+Commentary in the directories has included:

 “She offers superior intellectual ability and attention to detail.
 She’s lovely to work with and good on her feet.”

 “Exceptionally bright barrister, who is forensic in reviewing and understanding the matter at hand.”

 Unfair Dismissal, Unlawful Deductions from Wages (including Holiday Pay), Discrimination & Whistleblowing

 Nicola is extremely experienced complex, multi day cases including areas such as discrimination, whistleblowing and breach of contract.

 She has significant appellate experience, having appeared before the Employment Appeal Tribunal, Court of Appeal and Supreme Court in areas such as discrimination, unfair dismissal, redundancy pay and tribunal bias.

 She is also involved in the holiday pay litigation and together with Michael Ford KC successfully represented Unison as intervener before the Supreme Court in the case of Chief Constable of the Police Service of Northern Ireland v Agnew.